panweihit/DropNeuron/README.md

 [DropNeuron: Simplifying the Structure of Deep Neural Networks](http://arxiv.org/pdf/???.pdf)

-If you find Deep Compression useful in your research, please consider citing the paper:
+If you find DropNeuron useful in your research, please consider citing the paper:

 	@inproceedings{pan2016dropneuron,
 	  title={DropNeuron: Simplifying the Structure of Deep Neural Networks},